by Sebastian R. Fama

 The Church's position on the ordination of women is not the product of prejudice or male chauvinism.
 The Catholic Church is not a human institution and as such its teachings are not subject to the whims of any human being male or female.
 While her members are all capable of sinning, the Church, as an institution, can only teach what her founder wills her to teach.
 And the simple fact is that God chose men to be priests.
 This in no way implies that men are superior to women.
 Can women legitimately claim that men are inferior because they cannot conceive and bear children?
 Can men claim that God is unfair because He created them for what surely seems to be a less glorious role?
 Of course not.
-God, who is perfectly just, determined that men and women were to have different roles.
+On occasion, God, who is perfectly just, determines that men and women are to have different roles.
 That's not sexism, that's diversity.
-Hence the Church rejects the feminist notion that women have no worth unless they are exactly like men.
+Hence the Church rejects the radical feminist notion that women have no worth unless they are exactly like men.
 That idea comes from flawed human beings not God.